CT56567/pleasy/README.md

 plcd d9 d #Takes you to the webroot fo the site
 ```

 The infrastructure for each site is setup.
-For each site
+For each site a stage version is setup, eg for d9 the stage version is stg_d9.
+Once a production version is created, both production and test sites are also created by the initserver script, ie prod_d9 and test_d9.

 Drush also works.
 Each sitename becomes the alias.
 This can be accessed from anywhere.
 ```angular2html